-The practice of injecting medicines into body has a long history.
-The concept of injection had taken root in as early as second century AD.
-The controversial doctor Galen used to inject medicine directly into brain of the patients.
-From 17th century, various scientists had indulged in experiments of syringes.
-During his experiments on the circulatory system, William Harvey used to inject various colors into blood vessels.
-All these injection systems had a major drawback.
-These could be applied only through a natural opening or a wound on the body.
-The doctors used to make small cuts on the body for injections which was a dangerous practice.
+The practice of injecting medicines into the body has quite a long history.
+The concept of injection is said to have originated from as early as the 2nd century AD.
+According to historical records, the controversial doctor named Galen used to inject medicine directly into the brain of his patients.
+In the 17th century, various scientists had indulged themselves in experiments using syringes and studied the effects of injected substances into the body.
+During his experiments on the organs found in the circulatory system, English physician William Harvey used to inject various colored liquids into blood vessels.
+All the injection systems developed back then had a major drawback.
+The problem for the injections in that time is that they could be applied only through a natural opening, such as the nose and the mouth, or a wound on the body.
+Because doctors back then believed that injecting medicine on wounds is more effective in curing illnesses, they used to make small cuts on the body for injections, which was considered a dangerous practice.